Stepper

 Steps

 We also provide a number of states for the Step, which should cover all use case scenarios.
-These include: Complete, Incomplete, Disabled, Optional, Invalid and Active.
-These can be switched from the "State" property on the properties panel.
-We also provide two additional states: Hover and Focused, which can be used by switching on/off the boolean properties "Hover" and "Focused".
+These include: Complete, Incomplete, Disabled, Invalid and Active.
+These can be switched from the State property on the right properties panel.
+In addition to the Step state, there is an Optional Step property that enables you to designate a step as either optional or required by switching on/off the boolean property.
+This Optional Step property is accessible for all provided states and is presented as a nested option within each Step.
+We also provide two additional states: Hover and Focused, which can be used by switching on/off the boolean properties Hover and Focused.

 We also provide two types of Progress Lines - Active and Inactive.
-These can be swapped by using the boolean property "Value" from the properties panel, after selecting the nested Progress Line component.
+These can be swapped by using the property State from the properties panel, after selecting the nested Progress Line component.

 Content